 About Sensei Green

-I was born and raised in Alaska where I lived for 22 years.
-As a small child I was shy and easily bullied.
-At age 7 I was so enamored with the movie “Karate Kid” that I began taking martial arts classes.
-Karate gave me a confidence, a sense of pride, and an ability to learn to socialize and make new friends.
-It also began a journey which I am humbly grateful for, having made karate history and having a positive affect on the lives of many students.
+Sensei Green was born and raised in Alaska where he lived for 22 years.
+As a small child he was shy and easily bullied.
+At age 7, he was so enamored with the movie “Karate Kid” that he began taking martial arts classes.
+Karate gave him confidence, a sense of pride, and an ability to learn to socialize and make new friends.
+It also began a journey which he is humbly grateful for, having made his student U.S. karate historical accomplishments numerous times and having a positive affect on the lives of many students.
+Green is currently on the “Athletes with Disabilities Committee” appointed by Coach Jeffery Kohn in January 2016.

-I served in the U.S. Army as a Blackhawk Crewchief, earning soldier of the month and placed 2nd out of 1,000 for soldier of the Brigade while in AIT.
-My military career began in high school where I was Battalion Commander in JROTC.
-My unit was designated Honor Unit with Distinction, awarded to only one school once every four years.
+He served in the U.S. Army as a Blackhawk Crewchief, earning soldier of the month and placed 2nd out of 1,000 for soldier of the Brigade while in AIT.
+His military career began in high school where he was Battalion Commander in JROTC at East Anchorage High School.
+His school and unit was designated Honor Unit with Distinction, awarded to only one school once every four years.

-At age 22 I was awarded Mr. Alaska and was featured in Cosmopolitan Magazine in 2000 (page 72) as one of American’s most eligible bachelors, a title I thankfully was able to shed in 2006 when I married my beautiful wife, the talented Michelle Young.
+At age 22 he was featured in Alaska Men Magazine and crowned Mr. Alaska and was featured in Cosmopolitan Magazine in 2000 (page 72) as one of American’s most eligible bachelors, a title he thankfully was able to shed in 2006 when he married his wife who is the one and only Michelle Young who is a world renowned singer and songwriter as well as an artist, painter, book cover designer and is a published poet.